-API is a national trade association representing over 500 member companies involved in all aspects of the oil and natural gas industry.
+API is a national trade association representing over 600 member companies involved in all aspects of the oil and natural gas industry.
 API's members include producers, refiners, suppliers, pipeline operators, and marine transporters, as well as service and supply companies that support all segments of the industry.
 API and its members are dedicated to meeting environmental requirements, while economically developing and supplying energy resources for consumers.
-API is a longstanding supporter of the Marine Mammal Protection Act's ("MMPA") regulatory process as an effective means of balancing and rationalizing responsible oil and gas activities with the conservation of marine mammals.